GurmeherSingh/WasteCollect/README.md

 # ♻️ WasteCollect
+Check out the live version of the app here: [WasteCollect App](https://wastecollect.onrender.com)

 WasteCollect is a web application that helps manage waste collection and recycling.
 It connects three main groups of users: